ipr/qXpkLib/xadARJ/README.txt

 This version is modified to be used as extension-library with qXpkLib for unpacking ARJ-archives.

+Also reuses plenty of code already made in other extension-libraries, including:
+* crc (from xadACE)
+* "generic time" timestamp conversion (xadZOO, xadLha)
+* file-handling and buffer-handling (qXpkLib)
+* etc.

 Modifications include:
 * better portability
  - proper ISO-standard typedefs